Skip to content

 Be aware that enabling debug mode can lead to data leaks and the loss of sensitive information.

 By default, openITCOCKPIT runs in production mode.
-To get error messages and uncompressed (not minified) JavaScript, you will have to enable debug mode.
+To display detailed error messages, you must enable debug mode.

 To do this, open the file /etc/nginx/openitc/master.conf and set the parameter OITC_DEBUG from 0 to 1.